Gavin-Lijy/Gavin-Lijy.github.io/_pages/about.md

 ---

 I'm Jingyu Li, English name Gavin.
 I graduated from Zhejiang University of China in 2022, and now a research assistant in Cambridge supervised by Prof [Wolf Reik](https://www.babraham.ac.uk/our-research/epigenetics/wolf-reik).
 I'm developing and applying single-cell multi-omics methods to decode epigenetic regulation in cell fate decision.
+I'm Jingyu Li, English name Gavin.
+I graduated from Zhejiang University of China in 2022, and now a research assistant in Cambridge supervised by Prof [Wolf Reik](https://www.babraham.ac.uk/our-research/epigenetics/wolf-reik).

+I'm developing and applying single-cell multi-omics methods to decode epigenetic regulation in cell fate decision.